rmsk2/rustpwman/README.md

 - I am fairly new to Rust.
 I guess it shows in the code.
 - On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
 The problem does not manifest itself when using a mouse.
 Using the touchpad seems to work though on other models.
 I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.
 - On MacOS using the mouse scroll wheel or the Page Up/Down keys confuses cursive.
 This does not happen on Linux or Windows.
+- On Windows a spurious Escape sequence is the first character which is printed when using quit and print.
+This does not happen on Linux or MacOS.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
 - Source for PBKDF parameter choices https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html